-Please note that we are unable to provide a copy of your naturalization certificate or any other documentation that certifies your citizenship.
+Please note that we are unable to provide a copy of your naturalization certificate.
 To obtain a replacement of your naturalization certificate, please follow the instructions found here: www.uscis.gov/n-565.

 The Court's Naturalization Records

 Naturalization records after 1996 are maintained by the United States Citizenship and Immigration Services (USCIS).
 All naturalization records (declaration of intentions, court orders, and index to naturalization petitions, etc.) for the period 1907 to 1996 can be found at: